l3wk3m/mindful-wellbeing/README.md

 ![W3CSS](/workspaces/mindful-wellbeing/assets/images/w3css.png)

+Finally the form was tested and submitted on all platforms.

 **Bug Fixing**

 My *Experience* page wasn't working for the longest time.
 Eventually I'd noticed that an overflow-x value that was killing the position: sticky; CSS that was creating the effect.
 I had initially put that in there to handle the display for mobile devices, but now that I had an improved grid layout handling that and the overflow value was redundant.
 Removing fixed the code instantly.